 Her first step on that path was to further immerse herself in this creative space.
 So, in 2012 she handcrafted 13 pairs of feathered earrings and set-up shop at the annual Zora Neale Hurston Festival in Washington, DC.
 She used this event as an opportunity to test curating a space to sell and celebrate unique one-of-a-kind pieces.
 The festival goers positive response showed her that she could in-fact become a conduit between unique artists and their audience.
 Anika’s vision of being a catalyst for culture, community, and the development of the creative economy was becoming a full-fledged reality.

 On September 14, 2013 the doors of Nubian Hueman opened for the first time.
-With initial merchandise from three artists, Anika designed a space where independent creatives could not only sell their merchandise to an international market, but it was also a space where they could be celebrated.
+With initial merchandise from three artists, Anika designed a space where Black and Brown independent creatives could not only sell their merchandise to an international market, but it was also a space where they could be celebrated.
 This new environment would allow customers to connect directly with the artists who made these unique awe-inspiring pieces.